MChornomaz/notes-app/README.md

 "start" - The application runs on any platform using indexDB by default.

 For Windows:
-"start-windows-indexeddb"
-"start-windows-quintadb"
+"start-windows-indexeddb", "start-windows-quintadb"

-For Linux:
+For Linux/ MacOS:
-"start-linux-indexeddb",
-"start-linux-quintadb"
+"start-linux-indexeddb", "start-linux-quintadb"